 Trademark Protection for Product Shapes and Containers

-American law has long granted trademark protection to the shapes of products and containers.
+U.S. law has long granted trademark protection to the shapes of products and containers.
 Perhaps the most famous example is the instantly recognizable Coca-Cola bottle, which is almost as important a trademark as the soft drink company's stylized name logo.
-(Trademark protection for the product shapes and containers should not be confused with the safeguards afforded by design patents).

-But in one case, actions taken by two well-known companies brought the concept of product shapes into the headlines.
+In one high-profile case, actions taken by two well-known companies brought the concept of product shapes into the headlines.

 The company contended that its authorized distributors and retailers have lost millions of dollars in profits over the years as a result of the sale of copycat products.
 It demanded that all infringing merchandise be removed from store shelves.

-In another claim of trademark protection for a distinctively-shaped product, General Motors Corporation filed suit against Avanti Motor Corp., claiming that Avanti's Studebaker XUV infringes on the distinctive shape of GM's popular Hummer H2.
-GM argues that consumers will be confused by the similarity of the design of the two vehicles in violation of trademark law.
-Avanti responded that the design of the XUV is clearly distinct from that of the H2 and therefore causes no confusion among the buying public.
+In another claim of trademark protection for a distinctively-shaped product, General Motors (GM) filed suit against Avanti, claiming that Avanti's Studebaker XUV infringed on the distinctive shape of GM's popular Hummer H2.
+GM argued that consumers would be confused by the similarity of the design of the two vehicles in violation of trademark law.
+Avanti responded that the design of the XUV was clearly distinct from that of the H2 and therefore caused no confusion among the buying public.